 Comments on Premise 1

 Those of us who believe in truth typically maintain certain truths are contingent which means they are, to use possible world semantics, true in some worlds and false in others.
 For example, the sentence ‘Dwight Goodyear was born in 1970’ expresses a true proposition about me that is only contingently true since we can easily imagine possible worlds where I was never born.
-But aren’t there also necessary truths that are true in all possible worlds like ‘2+2=4’ and ‘triangles have three sides’?
-And aren’t these truths omnitemporally true or true at all times? (see here for my post on the omnitemporality of truth).
-It seems intuitively obvious to many, including myself, that there are.
-And necessary truths are integral to modal logic or that branch of logic that studies the deductive properties of expressions that refer to, among other things, necessity and possibility.
-Nonetheless, some argue there are no necessary truths and therefore the premise remains controversial.
-I offer some reasons in defense of necessary truths here.
+It seems intuitively obvious to many that there are also truths which are narrowly or broadly necessary or true in all possible worlds (for an overview of narrow and broad necessity, go here).
+However, some do not share this intuition so it is important to offer some reasons in defense of necessary truths and to do so in a way that doesn’t presuppose the existence of God.

 Comments on Premises 2-4

 One plausible view of propositions starts by recognizing that they are intentional or about something.
-And this “aboutness” makes them the proper bearers of true and falsity insofar as truth claims are obviously about things.
+And this “aboutness” makes them the proper bearers of true and falsity insofar as truth claims are obviously about things and represent them to be a certain way.
 For example, the sentence ‘Augustine believed in eternal truths’ expresses in English a proposition which is about Augustine and can therefore be true or false.
-This inclusion of intentionality, following Franz Brentano who argued that all intentional phenomena are mental, would plausibly imply that propositions are thoughts of a mind.
+This inclusion of intentionality would, following Franz Brentano who argued that all intentional phenomena are mental, plausibly imply that propositions are mental in nature.
+And if we accept that propositions are mental then they plausibly require minds.
 Paul M. Gould and Richard M. Davis elaborate:

 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
-The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity –from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
-For propositions have parts, those parts and best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
-(See Beyond the Control of God, ed.
-Gould, p.
-58)
+The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity – from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
+For propositions have parts, those parts are best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
+(See Beyond the Control of God?, ed.
+Gould, 58)

 Comments on Premises 6 and 7

-Premises 6 and 7 offer definitions: a necessary being is not dependent on anything else for its existence; a contingent being is a dependent on something else for its existence.
-Here we are not talking about a logically necessary being but a factually necessary one.
-Richard Taylor, in his book Metaphysics (Prentice Hall, 1992), offers a helpful elaboration:
+Premises 6 and 7 offer definitions: a necessary being is not dependent on anything else for its existence; a contingent being is dependent on something else for its existence.
+These definitions have the potential to get us into deep metaphysical waters.
+But Richard Taylor, in his book Metaphysics (Prentice Hall, 1992), offers a helpful elaboration which makes them plausible:

 Comments on Premise 12

-Premise 12 states that a necessarily existing mind would be purely actual.
-This is plausible since if it was partially potential then it would lose its necessary or independent existence in at least three ways: (1) its existence would be dependent upon the existence of its potential/actual parts thus making it contingent; (2) it would be composite and this composite would require a cause upon which it would be dependent making its existence contingent; and (3) it would be dependent upon external factors for the actualization of its potentials making it contingent upon them.
+Premise 12 introduces the concepts of potentiality and actuality and states that a necessarily existing mind would be purely actual or lacking in potentials.
+This is plausible since if it was partially potential then it would lose its necessary or independent existence in at least three ways: (1) its existence would be dependent upon the existence of its potential/actual parts thus making it contingent; (2) it would be composite and this composite would require a cause upon which it would depend making its existence contingent; and (3) it would be dependent upon external factors for the actualization of its potentials making it contingent upon them.
+Of course, we would have to accept the reality of potential and actual parts which are often construed as metaphysical parts along with distinctions like form/matter, essence/existence, substance/accident, and genus/species.
+The belief in metaphysical parts is certainly more controversial than the belief in physical parts.
+But I think in this case the distinction is warranted based on how the concept of potentiality, far from being some antiquated notion, can help us make sense of various dispositional analyses in both philosophy and science (as Barbara Vetter’s Potentiality: from Dispositions to Modality makes clear; for a summary and critical review, go here).
+Indeed, we may, as Aristotle points out in an important passage from his Metaphysics (Book Theta, Chapter 3), land ourselves in absurdity if we deny the existence of potentialities:

 Comments on Premise 13